blizzard-GH/tic-tac-toe-python-tkinter/README.md

 <img width="321" alt="image" src="https://github.com/user-attachments/assets/4cdd6c07-098f-4faf-84a2-ffc6bacc9584" />

+License

+This project is licensed under the MIT License.
+You are free to modify and distribute the code.

 Contributions are welcome!
 If you have ideas to improve the project, feel free to fork the repo and submit a pull request.